 Every day, we work with clients who identify themselves as introverts.

-In the leadership development sector, many successful consultants believe extroverted behaviour is correlated with confidence and success (remembering that no one is either an introvert or extrovert, that we all swing from tendencies between the two).
+In the leadership development sector, many successful leaders believe extroverted behaviour is correlated with confidence and success.

-Funnily enough, introverted leaders are usually the first to reach out for help, identifying their need for development quickly due to frequent reflection and high emotional intelligence.
+Funnily enough, introverted leaders are usually the first to reach out for help.
+They identify their need for development quickly due to frequent reflection, observation and high emotional intelligence.

-In Susan Cain’s book ‘Quiet’, she refers to the view that modern society is set up for the extrovert to succeed, over those who prefer to sit back and observe.
+In Susan Cain’s book ‘Quiet’, she refers to the idea that modern society is set up for the extrovert to succeed, over those who prefer to sit back and observe.

 In developing the leaders for the future, do we unconsciously encourage dynamics and frameworks that lend themselves to extroverted environments?

 Thousands of years ago in the village, the quiet leader would quietly go around to the groups of people and light the fires in the camps to create warmth and comfort for the brave warriors, and in turn, lead the nurturing environment and set the stage for nourishment and warmth.
 A role that was just as important as the courageous warrior.

 Sadly, quiet leaders often struggle to believe that they are worth the spotlight – and the opportunity to invest in themselves, quietly and purposefully, to develop these peaceful leadership skills that seem to draw others in, dwindles.

 Craft believes you can still be an effective leader if you prefer not to communicate your leadership skills in an extroverted way.